 |*) from manufacturers website|

-The mentioned manufactures all use their own technique to make the sensor chip and therefore it is difficult to compare the capacity of the sensor chip directly.
+Keep in mind that the mentioned manufactures above all use their own technique to make the sensor chip and therefore it is difficult to compare the capacity of the sensor chip directly.
 On the site of Xantec more information is available about sensor chips.